fb tracking

 Once the world’s leading proponent of ISDS, the U.S. has started to recognize the problems with the system.
 This comes after decades of action from civil society groups raising the alarm on the threat of ISDS to global democracy.

-The Americas Partnership for Economic Prosperity (APEP) — an economic initiative between the U.S., Latin America, and the Caribbean — would be a great opportunity to eliminate ISDS with participating countries.
+The Americas Partnership for Economic Prosperity (APEP) — an economic initiative between the U.S., Canada, and ten other countries in Latin America and the Caribbean — would be a great opportunity to limit ISDS liability with participating countries and a welcome first step towards eliminating ISDS across all U.S. treaties and agreements.